alexrutherford/hot-links/README.md

 ## Initial Results

+This is for retrieving links given a document and text snippets (formulation 2 above).
 Based on 50 random seed articles being tested, see [04_evals.ipynb](notebooks/04_evals.ipynb).
 Comparing different strategies.

 ### Naive Vector Search using entire seed document as search query